 Eleven more coronavirus patients die in Moscow in past day

-Eleven more coronavirus patients died in Moscow during the past day, with the overall number of fatalities exceeding 4,760, the city’s anti-coronavirus crisis center said on Monday, Trend reports citing TASS.
+Eleven more coronavirus patients died in Moscow during the past day, with the overall number of fatalities nearing 4,809, the city’s anti-coronavirus crisis center said on Saturday, Trend reports citing TASS.

-"Eleven coronavirus-positive patients diagnosed with pneumonia have died in Moscow," it said, adding the overall number of coronavirus-related deaths in Moscow has reached 4,764.
+"Eleven coronavirus-positive patients diagnosed with pneumonia have died in Moscow," it said.

 The coronavirus situation in Moscow, which was the most serious in Russia, has visibly improved.
-By today, Moscow has reported more than 258,400 confirmed coronavirus cases.
-More than 206,800 patients have recovered, including 863 in the past day.
-A campaign of voluntary testing for coronavirus antibodies is underway in the capital city.
+By today, Moscow has reported more than 261,038 confirmed coronavirus cases.
+This includes 677 over the last 24 hours.
+The number of patients who recovered reached 212,301 patients.

 Latest